Ubay, Bohol: Transport

 The most common form of local transportation is the tricycle for nearer barangays.
 For far barangays, the motorcycle is the most common.
 All barangays are connected by roads and the only places without roads are the steep slopes of the central mountains.

 The improvement of the Bohol circumferential road and the port facilities helped Ubay to become the trading and transportation hub of northeastern Bohol, connecting it to the neighboring island of Leyte and the rest of Bohol province.
 Passenger and cargo traffic to these destinations has noticeably increased over the years indicating an increasing volume of trade between these points.

 Land transportation is provided by various short and long-distance buses, jeeps and vans, connecting Ubay to the rest of the towns in the province.
 Tagbilaran can be reached from Ubay in two to three hours by bus or van.
 There are also daily combined road/ferry services to Metro Manila (Pasay / Cubao, Quezon City).

 Ubay seaport is considered the province's principal gateway to Leyte, and Samar.
 Its improved port area is linked to the major port destinations of neighboring provinces such as Bato and Hilongos in Leyte, Maasin City in Southern Leyte, and Cebu City, the regional capital.
 Four vessels travels to and from Cebu City daily, and routes to and from Bato, Hilongos and Maasin City are also served daily.
 The journey time for each destination is 4–5 hours.

-Tapal Wharf is another port terminal located in northeastern barangay of Tapal that serves the President Carlos P. Garcia-Ubay and vice-versa route.
+Tapal Wharf is another port terminal located in northeastern barangay of Tapal that serves the route between President Carlos P. Garcia and Ubay.